WHAT IS LEARNING COMMUNITY ONE?

 University is a full-time job.
 You should plan on dedicating 40 hours or more each week to school (your class time plus your homework, readings, studying, and assignments).
 It is possible to have a part-time job, but you should consider this very carefully.
 University studies need to be your number one priority.

 Yes.
 We will work around the training schedule to ensure that athletes have the best possible balance between classes and athletics.

 WHAT DO I DO IF I HAVE A DISABILITY OR HEALTH CONCERN?

 If you have a diagnosed physical disability, learning challenge, or medical need, please contact Director of Equity and Learning Resources found in the Learning Commons.
 Our staff will provide you with more information and discuss whether you qualify for accommodations.

 WHAT IF I HAVE HAD AN IEP IN HIGH SCHOOL?

 In university, you won't have an IEP as you did in the past.
 You may qualify for some accommodations (such as extra time for tests or having a note-taker).
 However, curriculum and assessments are not modified in university-level studies.
-For further questions about accommodations, please contact our Equity of Access Office.
+For further questions about accommodations, please contact our Centre for Accessible Learning.